deCrawly/Telegram-IVEYBOT---Telegram-Scraper-for-Trading/README.md

 IVEY is like an extension for trading bots with auto-buy functions (Trojan, Bonkbot etc.)
 With this bot, you can monitor as many Telegram channels and groups in real-time as you want.
 Whenever the bot detects a token address in a post, it automatically extracts it and can forward it wherever you like.
 Conditions can also be defined through the keyword function to specify when the bot should forward and when it should not.
 For example, you can send it to a buybot with an auto-buy function or to another Telegram group.
 The extraction and forwarding process takes just 0.5 seconds.
-The bot can extract token addresses from any link—whether it's a Solscan, Dexscreener, Photon link, or whatever—and it only sends the extracted address to your specified destination
+The bot can extract token addresses from any link—whether it's a Solscan, Dexscreener, Photon link, or whatever—and it only sends the extracted address to your specified destination.
+You can send scraped token addresses to 2 different buy bots at the same time.

 **How is IVEY Bot different from regular Telegram bots?**